victormorc/SW_NOTES/README.md

 **When designing there are no  rules, only guidelines.
 Think twice before doing anything.**

+### DIVIDE AND CONQUER
+One commonn problem when tackling design is where to begin and the inability to see the whole picture.

+It is always a good advice to see the problem as a puzzle.
+Decompose the problem into smaller pieces, therefore, you would have an easy way to start and a better understanding of the problem itself.

+## MODULAR DESIGN

+### ORTHOGONALITY

+### GENERALIZATION

+### INTERFACES

 ## SOLID (OOT - OBJECT ORIENTED TECHNIQUES)

 ### S - SRP (SINGLE RESPONSABILITY PRINCIPLE)